cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Organization/Organization Settings/SAML SSO/_index.md

 ### Azure AD

-Learn how to configure SAML SSO with Azure Active Directory (Azure AD).
+Learn how to configure SAML SSO with Azure Active Directory (Azure AD) as IdP.

 {{%expand "Click to view instructions." %}}
 <br>